Ask Your AI To Fill This

 Ask Your AI

-Okay, don't want to embed any AI, but can't ignore it.
-Just a copyable json schema and an input - past to UI and ask for writing.
+Okay, don't keen on embedding LLMs, but can't ignore it.
+Instead: just a copyable json schema and an input - past to UI and ask for writing.
 Last model, no complicated copyright.

 weirdstats ask ui

-This is where I ended up.
-But it requires copy pasting, and still ocassionaly break.
-Not a big of a problem, and it's future proof in a way that agents can use it too.
+This is what I ended up with.
+Requires copy pasting, and still ocassionaly break.
+Not a problem, and it's future proof in a way that agents can use it too.

 Browser or OS-level standard in the future